 Time spent here, soaking up the leisurely atmosphere and year-round balmy climate in one of Bolivia’s most modern cities, will be time you won’t regret.

-If you’re looking to relax and enjoy the warm weather, check out this place.
-Although it’s 20 minutes by local bus from the centre, it has a beautiful, spacious garden and swimming pool, making it a chilled haven outside of the city.
+If you’re looking to escape the hustle of the city and enjoy the warm weather, check out this place.
+Located 20 minutes by local bus from the centre, Las Lilas has a beautiful, spacious garden and swimming pool, making it a chilled haven outside of the city.

 Things to Do in Cochabamba